 Child abuse, neglect, and exploitation are violations of children's human rights and an obstacle to their educational development.
-The board directs that staff willshall be alert for any evidence of such abuse, neglect or exploitation.
-For purposes of this policy, "child abuse, neglect, or exploitation. "shall mean:
+The board directs that staff will be alert for any evidence of child abuse, neglect, or exploitation.

 For purposes of this policy, the term "child" means anyone under the age of 18 and/or any current student of the district, including home-schooled students or any other person classified as a student in the district's database.